Dana94/2019-website/blog/2020-07-03-using-vue-apollo.md

 ---
-title: Using Vue-Apollo to Query for Data
+title: Using Vue-Apollo to Query Data
 path: using-vue-apollo
 date: 2020-07-03
 tags: ['frontend', 'coding', 'vue', 'graphql']
 ---

-My first project where I had to use a GraphQL API was my quotes database.
+My first project where I had to use a GraphQL API was in my [quotes database]().
 The quotes were all set up and I needed a tool to integrate it into my Vue.js project.

 You can do so much more than query for data with Vue Apollo and I urge you to check it out.
-This post is only for querying since this is why I needed it and I found a few "gotchas" along the way that I wanted to show to clarify.
+This post is only for querying since this is why I needed it and I found a few "gotchas" along the way that I wanted to clarify.

 [Vue Apollo](https://apollo.vuejs.org/) is a library that makes it easy to integrate [Apollo](https://www.apollographql.com/),